basnijholt/nijho.lt/content/post/vscode-extensions-and-shortcuts/index.md

 Jupyter Renderers is an extension that provides additional output renderers for Jupyter notebooks in VSCode, enhancing the display of data visualizations and other rich media.

 - Use `code --install-extension ms-toolsai.jupyter-renderers` to install the Jupyter Renderers extension [(docs)](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter-renderers)

-### Jupyter Cell Tags

-Jupyter Cell Tags is an extension that adds support for cell tags in Jupyter notebooks within VSCode, allowing you to organize and filter cells by custom tags.

-- Use `code --install-extension ms-toolsai.vscode-jupyter-cell-tags` to install the Jupyter Cell Tags extension [(docs)](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-jupyter-cell-tags)

-### Jupyter Slideshow

-Jupyter Slideshow is an extension that enables creating and presenting slideshows directly from Jupyter notebooks in VSCode, turning your notebooks into dynamic presentations.

-- Use `code --install-extension ms-toolsai.vscode-jupyter-slideshow` to install the Jupyter Slideshow extension [(docs)](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-jupyter-slideshow)